Electronic cigarettes go by a variety of names: e-cigs, electronic nicotine delivery systems, vaping devices, and vaping pens, among others.

 Smoking can damage your lungs and airways and contribute to heart disease.
 It can narrow your blood vessels and increase your risk for high blood pressure while lowering your immune system’s ability to fight off infections, among other effects.

-It’s true that you won’t experience the exact same effects from vaping.
+It’s unclear whether you’ll experience the same effects when vaping.
 You’re not physically lighting up a cigarette with a flame to cause what are often called combustion toxicants.

 Vaping-associated lung injury

-Most have been linked to marijuana products containing a substance called THC, but the CDC cautions the possibility of nicotine also being a factor can’t be ruled out yet.
+Most have been linked to cannabis products containing a substance called THC, but the CDC cautions the possibility of nicotine also being a factor can’t be ruled out yet.

 Other side effects

-Coughing and nausea are also common side effects from using a JUUL device or other type of e-cigarette.
+Coughing, dehydration, nausea, and headache are also common side effects when using a JUUL device or other type of e-cigarette.

 Unknown long-term effects